 So, there you have it.
 This little beauty weighs in at 450g, and measures just 130mm x 100mm x 21mm.

 We are looking forward to testing this unit more thoroughly when it is officially released.
-In the meantime, feel free to get in touch with us about our experience with the unit or its predecessor, the Hugo.
+In the meantime, feel free to get in touch with us about our experience with the unit.

 Hugo 2 will be available in our Edinburgh store by the end of May for you to try.
 It’ll be music to your ears.